Owing to the forecast winter storm, the park will be closed from Saturday, January 24 through Monday, January 26.

 Led by instructors Maebh Aguilar, Mercelyne Latortue, and Dominique Matti, this course is taught through the lens of herbalism as a tool for cultivating intimate, liberating, and communal relationships with the land and each other.

-• Program Dates: March–November 2025.
-One in-person 6-hour Sunday class per month, 9am-3pm; one in-person two-hour Thursday evening class per month and 3-6 hours of garden or apothecary work shift time per month.
+• Program Dates: March–November 2026.
+One in-person six-hour Sunday class per month, 10am–3:30pm; one in-person two-hour Thursday evening class per month, 6–8pm, and 4–8 hours of garden or apothecary work shift time per month, in addition to class time.

 • There are also homework assignments that add 2-3 hours of work outside class time per month.